-Prerequisites: EDU 309 and EEL 301.
+Prerequisite(s): Admission to the Education Department EDU 309, EEL 301.
+Corequisite(s): ESE 330 or departmental permission.
 Students learn instructional approaches and materials for teaching pre-academic, academic, and social/behavioral skills through assessment, task analysis, and applications of research supported methodologies for students with mild/moderate disabilities within the school environment.
-Practicum required.
+A 20-hour field-based practicum is integral to the course and essential for producing the required course artifact.
+Required for EEL/ESE majors.